manglam09/IRRIGOSMART/README.md

 # IRRIGOSMART
-This is a smart irrigation software that checks whether the fiels requires irrigation or not
+This is a smart irrigation software that checks whether the fiels requires irrigation or not . it uses color fo the fiels and misture level to decide .